OpenSource-Sorcerer/Car_Black_Box_Project/README.md

     ├── uart.h            - Function Declarations for UART
     ├── view_log.c        - Prints the last 10 events occured

+# Learning Outcomes

+   - Enhanced problem-solving skills in eading and writing in EEPROM, CLCD and RTC

+   - Debugging and testing using Teraterm

+   - Mastery of Embedded C with PIC Microcontrollers

+   - Gained knowledge about Communication Protocols( UART, I2C )(i.e. peripharel programming) and files management

 # Future Enhancements

   🛰 Integration with GPS to log location-based event data.